Vydia/react-native-background-upload/README.md

   path: 'file://path/to/file%20on%20device.png',
   method: 'POST',
   field: 'uploaded_media',
+  customFilename: 'new_filename.png',
   type: 'multipart'
 }
 ```

-Note the `field` property is required for multipart uploads.
+Note the `field` property is required for multipart uploads. `customFilename` is optional, by default it will take filename from the path.

 # API